-Ever wondered if grass-fed beef is really better for you compared to grain-fed beef?
-We asked sustainable nutrition Expert Kim Denkhaus to give us the latest scoop on all the potential benefits of grass-fed beef to our health and planet, and why this grass-fed cattle craze has been so popular!
+Ever wondered if grass-fed beef is really better for you compared to grain-fed?
+Here are the potential benefits to consider for both our health and planet.

 WHAT EXACTLY ARE THE HEALTH BENEFITS OF GRASS-FED BEEF WHEN COMPARED TO GRAIN-FED BEEF?

 Grass-fed beef is typically a leaner cut of beef than grain-fed beef.
 Although grass-fed and grain-fed cattle may both start out pasture-raised, after about 6 months, the grain-fed cattle typically moved to a fed-lot where they graze on corn, and other grains to speed up the growth process.
 Pasture raised cattle are left to roam and forage, hence their leaner body composition.